phildier/raven-supervisor/README.md

 Usage
 -----
 #### raven-supervisor::default
-TODO: Write usage instructions for each cookbook.

-e.g.
-Just include `raven-supervisor` in your node's `run_list`:
+Include `raven-supervisor` in your run list to install and configure `supervisor`

 ```json
 {